 - lime juice, soy sauce and chopped chilli

-- sliced shallots, minced garlic and a little unsweetened pineapple juice
+- sliced shallots, minced garlic and unsweetened pineapple juice

-Bring two opposite sides of the paper up to meet above the chicken, and scrunch together to seal.
+Bring two opposite sides of the paper up to meet above the chicken, and scrunch or fold together to seal.
 Seal both open ends of the parcel by scrunching.
 Repeat with remaining squares.

-Carefully place chicken parcels in a microwave oven proof dish and place in microwave.
+Carefully place your chicken parcels in a microwave-proof dish and place in your microwave.
 Check your microwave instruction manual to see how long and at what power level the chicken should be cooked at.
-Check regularly to prevent overcooking.
+Check it regularly to prevent overcooking.
 Leave the chicken to stand for a few minutes before serving.

-- Don’t forget that food continues to cook for a short while after microwaving, so be careful not to over cook your chicken.
+- Don’t forget food continues to cook for a short while after microwaving, so be careful not to overcook your chicken.

-Grilling is a dream cooking method for slimmers.
-Quick and easy, you can grill most types of meat and many vegetables.
-You can cook a whole meal at once on the grill, if you add some capsicum, eggplant and zucchini slices with your chicken.
+Grilling is a dream cooking method if you’re watching your weight.
+Quick and easy, you can grill most types of meat and vegetables.
+You can easily cook a whole meal on the grill, if you grill capsicum, eggplant and zucchini slices with your chicken.

 What do I need?

 There are many options for grilling.
-You can use the grill plate in your oven, a barbecue hotplate, a heavy iron grill pan that is used on your stove element, or alternatively a grilling machine (similar to a large sandwich maker, it grills food on both sides at once).
+You can use the grill plate in your oven, a barbecue hotplate, a heavy iron grill pan on your stove, or a grilling machine (similar to a large sandwich maker, it grills food on both sides at once).